benastan/better_select_rails/README.md

-# BetterSelect
+# BetterSelect (for Rails)

-TODO: Write a gem description
+Easily get better HTML Select elements into your rails projects.

 ## Installation